 From the template picker, you can:

-- Use the search bar to search through templates by keyword
+- Use the search bar to find templates by keyword

-- New template: Create a new template file
+- Select the New template option to create a new template file

-Note: You can also browse for Figma Buzz templates from Templates and tools in the file browser.
+You can also browse templates from your organization or team's Resources section in the file browser.

-- Use the From Figma or Your team tabs to filter between Figma-made templates and internal templates.
+- Use the From Figma or Your team tabs to switch between public and internal templates.

 Edit or customize templates